tgross35/mariadb-udf-blog/rust-udf-blog.md

 The return type here is something called a [`Result`] which is a builtin `enum`.
 Rust `enums` can be used as in C (to represent fixed values), but they are also "tagged unions" (sometimes called "sum types").
-This is a super helpful concept where an instance of an enum can safely represent data that can be more than one type (like a C `union` but with the interface to correctly figure out the type).
+This is a super helpful concept where an instance of an enum can safely represent data that may be one type `or` another, like a C `union` but with the interface to correctly figure out the type.
 `Result`is used to indicate possible failure and has two variants, in this case `Ok(Self)` or `Err(String)`.
 So, the type of a successful function call will be `Self` (i.e., `RunningTotal` which gets saved for later use) and an error will